isomerpages/moe-gongshangpri/news/2024/_posts/2024-02-01-post-Inspiring Teacher of English Award 2024.md

 </li>
 <li>
 <p>planned an English Language/Literature in English/General Paper school-based
-curriculum alighed with the relevant national syllabuses to meet the readiness, interests and learning profiles of students of the school;</p>
+curriculum aligned with the relevant national syllabuses to meet the readiness, interests and learning profiles of students of the school;</p>
 </li>
 <li>